Li-amK/Chatbot/README.md

 # Functionality
 If you don't understand something, a search with the search engine of your choice might help, or check out the Discussions.
-Feel free to open Issues if something doesn't work and to propose features in Discussions as well (Although I'm probably hell'a slow in implementing).
+Feel free to open Issues if something doesn't work and to propose features in Discussions as well (Although I'm probably hell'a slow at implementing).

 # License
 I license this code under the MIT license.
 Please see the license file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the code or whatever you do with it.